Diplomat resigns saying UK may be complicit in war crimes over arms sales to Israel

 Editor

-A British Foreign Office official has resigned in protest at continued UK arms sales to Israel.
+A British Foreign Office official has resigned in protest at the continued arms sales to Israel by the UK.

 He added that he was “the lead author of the central assessment which governs the legality of arms sales” in that department, where it was his job to assess international law compliance and information about civilian casualties.

-In the statement, issued through media organisation NEON, Mr Smith said: “To export arms to any nation, the UK must be satisfied that the recipient nation has in place robust procedures to avoid civilian casualties and to minimize harm to civilian life.
+In the statement, issued through media organisation Neon, Mr Smith said: “To export arms to any nation, the UK must be satisfied that the recipient nation has in place robust procedures to avoid civilian casualties and to minimise harm to civilian life.
 It is impossible to argue that Israel is doing that.”

-He said he had written to foreign secretary David Lammy to inform him of his resignation from the Foreign Office and urge him to urgently review the UK’s approach to Gaza.
+He said he had written to foreign secretary David Lammy to inform him of his resignation from the Foreign Office and urged him to urgently review the UK’s approach to Gaza.

 He added: “Since Israel’s invasion of Gaza in October 2023 I have had grave concerns about the conduct of the war and the UK’s compliance not only with international law but with the UK’s own domestic arms sales legislation.
 I am also opposed to the UK’s tacit support of Israel’s occupation of Palestine.”